Magal88/Final_project/README.md

 - **Visualizations/**: Contains the images of the visualizations generated during the analysis.
 - **STRING/**: Contains additional files such as instructional materials and useful resources.

-Each folder has a specific purpose, making it easier to navigate and reproduce the results.

 ## Notebooks for KEGG Pathway Analysis